Murder of Sherri Rasmussen: Parole request

 The full board heard testimony supporting her bid from justice reform advocates, among them former inmates who served time with Lazarus.
 They pointed to her relative youth at the time of the crime and her exemplary behavior in prison, helping other inmates rebuild their lives.
 "I saw many women who talked a big talk about giving back to the community.
 Stephanie actually accomplished it," said Jane Dorotik, who had served 12 years alongside Lazarus until her own murder conviction was reversed.
 In opposition, the board heard from Ruetten and some of Rasmussen's sisters about the continuing pain the crime has caused them.
 Rather than the act of an impulsive, lovestruck young woman, they said, the murder's planning and execution, including the subsequent coverup, was a calculated act that drew on Lazarus's training and experience as a police officer, knowledge they said she was still attempting to use to her advantage.
-After recounting the lengths Lazarus did in preparing the crime, including improvising silencer for her gun, and covering it up afterwards, LAPD Detective Stearns said: "Those are not the hallmarks of youthful offense.
+After recounting the lengths Lazarus did in preparing the crime, including improvising a silencer for her gun, and covering it up afterwards, LAPD Detective Stearns said: "Those are not the hallmarks of youthful offense.
 They are the hallmarks of criminal sophistication and maturity."
 Ruetten, who did not use Lazarus's name, was unimpressed by her confession several months earlier, saying she had only made it to get paroled.
 "She had 23 years to lie and to hide the evidence and to go on with her life when she could have turned herself in," agreed one of Rasmussen's nieces.
 A video Nels Rasmussen had recorded prior to his 2020 death for any possible future Lazarus parole hearing was played.
 "If one looks at the damage that she did to my daughter's face," he said, "it's almost like she wanted to destroy the beauty that Sherri exuded."
 The grant was rescinded in October 2024.

 A 2025 request was denied.
-Parole Board commissioner Kevin Chappell cited discrepancies between the evidence Lazarus's 2023 account of the murder.
+Parole Board commissioner Kevin Chappell cited discrepancies between the evidence and Lazarus's 2023 account of the murder.
 The minimal amount of Lazarus's DNA found, he said, suggested that the prolonged struggle she described had not occurred.
 "You were the only one engaging in this extreme act of violence," he told her.
 Lazarus had also claimed that her gun had fallen out of a fanny pack during the struggle; Presby, the prosecutor, said that too was not likely.